 I loved this book.
 I’ve always been curious about Malala and enjoyed reading more about her personal life and what drives her to speak out for the education of young girls.
 Malala’s cowriter, Christina Lamb, contributed some of the deeper historic information and Malala’s more typical teen perspective brought realism to the conflicts and difficulties […]

 Some people won’t care for this book because the main character, Olive, has deep flaws.
 Others won’t like it because many of the stories involve middle-aged and older characters.
 For these reasons, I’m glad that I waited until I was in my 50s to read this Pulitzer Prize-winning collection of linked stories.
 The writing is […]

 Thoughtful, compelling, sometimes mystical story about a woman discovering her strength(s) and empowering herself and others.
 Set in a small town, Lansquenet—sous-Tannes during the Easter season, Vianne is declared a witch and becomes a thorn in the local priest’s side.
 Her chocolat shop is directly across from Cure/Pere Reynard’s church and she opens it on […]

 Durham County Library will host Halim Mustafa Al-Kanemi at 6:30 p.m. on Tuesday, February 16, at the South Regional Library, 4505 S. Alston Ave.

-Durham County Library will host Dr. Elliott Engel for a talk on the Vanderbilt family at 3 p.m. on Sunday, August 30, at the Main Library, 300 N. Roxboro St.
+Durham County Library will host a Home Movie Day at 2 p.m. on Saturday, February 13, at the Main Library, 300 N. Roxboro St.